MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 There is no limit to the number of policies that can be applied.

-> [!NOTE]
-> To keep users in the same session, conditional access app control replaces all the relevant URLs, Java scripts, and cookies within the app session with Microsoft Defender for Cloud Apps URLs.
->
-> For example, if the app returns a page with links whose domains end with `myapp.com`, conditional access app control replaces the links with domains ending with something like `myapp.com.mcas.ms`.
-This way, Defender for Cloud Apps monitors the entire session.

 ## Prerequisites

 Before you start, make sure that you have the following prerequisites: